simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     ```
 4. Launch your Word add-in and test your work by clicking the **Add Office Table** button.
 When the button is clicked, the function will be executed; adding an Office Table object as a table into the document.

-A TableData object may seem identical to a matrix.
+An TableData object (<https://msdn.microsoft.com/en-us/library/office/fp161002.aspx>) may seem identical to a matrix at first.
 In fact, they are a bit different when dealing with these two approaches in JavaScript.
 The TableData object splits the header and rows into different properties (making it easier to identify these two sections), whereas a matrix is simply a primitive array.

 #### Exercise 3.5: Add Office Open XML (OOXML) to the document ####